 The UCB Group has established itself as an important participant in the neurology market through innovation in drug discovery and development as well as a strong commercial performance.
 There are several potential products in the pipeline which are anticipated to have the potential to continue this trend.
-This includes potential products like Staccatao alprazolam (acquired in 2020) or products whose indications extend beyond the area of epilepsy, such as in myasthenia gravis and other neuroinflamation indications.
+This includes potential products like Staccato® alprazolam (acquired in 2020) or products whose indications extend beyond the area of epilepsy, such as in myasthenia gravis and other neuroinflammation indications, or Alzheimer's Disease (partnered with Roche/Genentech).